 The present: people can become stuck in their histories, past mistakes or problems, which can sometimes make them fear the future.
 Developing an awareness of your past and its connections to your present enables you to make different choices and prevent unhelpful patterns from being repeated.

-A gentle presence: we aim to be direct in a respectful way.
+A gentle presence: I aim to be direct in a respectful way.
 This allows you to discover a more flexible sense of self that is yours forever and helps you be a more effective problem-solver for yourself in your future life.

 Therapist-as-partner: therapy occurs in the context of your relationship with your therapist.
 The relationship is the laboratory for your therapy and provides you with a safe space to explore changes you may wish to make in your life.

-Our therapists worked with clients to overcome a broad range of issues including:
+I have worked with clients to overcome a broad range of issues including:

-- persistent low mood and depression
+- depression, persistent/pervasive sadness, low mood

 - bereavement and loss